IgorPerikov/mighty-watcher/README.md

 If you have more than that or still hitting some limits - please [contact me](#contact-me), I haven't thought about it thoroughly.

 ### Api abuse detection
-`PARALLELISM` variable defines amount of threads to fetch data from Github.
+`PARALLELISM` variable defines amount of threads to use to fetch data from Github.
 If you're hitting some limits, set lower amount and try again in a few minutes.
 You can increase this value too if no error occurs to get results faster, but chances are high that you will trigger api abuse mechanisms.
 I warned you :warning: